Introduction: A Summary of the Clark and Lewandowski Family DNA Evidence

 August and Minnie are buried together in Woodmere Cemetery.
 August had children with Wilhelmina born in Germany and Canada, and children with Herminia born in the United States, with many living descendants confirmed by DNA analyses.

-• Maria Lewandowski (1846-1929) was born on March 1, 1846, probably in the village of Ilawa u Rodowo in West Prussia, Germany, as she was baptized there on March 7, 1846 in the local Lutheran church.
-Her baptism record lists her parents as Johann and Anna Levandowski, just her father's name appears on her marriage record, and one of her death certificates names her parents as John Lewandowski and Anna Kuklein.
+Maria Lewandowski (1846-1929) was born on March 1, 1846 in the fortified town of Riesenburg, West Prussia, Germany, as confirmed on her death certificate.
+She was subsequently baptized on March 7, 1846 in the local Lutheran church at Gross Rohdau, which is just a few miles north of Riesenburg.
+Her baptism record lists her parents as Johann and Anna Levandowski, but just her father's name appears on her marriage record, and one of her death certificates names her parents as John Lewandowski and Anna Kuklein.
 She married Leopoldt Bressman (1845-1916) on Nov.
 6, 1870 in Riesenburg, West Prussia.
-They subsequently immigrated with at least three children about 1881 or earlier to Detroit, Michigan.
+They later immigrated with at least three children about 1881 or earlier to Detroit, Michigan.
 Leopoldt found employment in the factories on the west side, out beyond the city limits, and they settled in southwest Detroit, near Maria's parents and siblings in the Michigan Avenue area.
 Maria died on Jan 9, 1929 in Wyandotte, Michigan, and she is buried in Detroit with Leopoldt in Woodmere Cemetery.
 Maria and Leopoldt had children born both in Germany and the United States, with many living descendants confirmed by DNA analyses.

-• Johann "John" Lewandofske (1851-1936) was born on Aug.
-13, 1851 in Ilawa u Rodowo (Klein Rohdau) in West Prussia, Germany, as confirmed on his death certificate, and baptized on Aug.
+Johann "John" Lewandofske (1851-1936) was born on Aug.
+13, 1851 in the Rohdau (Rodowo) area of West Prussia, Germany, as confirmed on his death certificate.
+He was subsequently baptized on Aug.
 17, 1851 in the Lutheran church of the nearby village of Dakau (Gdakowo).
 His baptism record lists his parents as Johann and Anna Levandowski, his parents are not named on his marriage record, and his death certificate names them as John Levandowsky and Anna Kuglin.
 He immigrated as a single young man in the late 1870s to Detroit, Michigan, being the second in the family to come to America, but the first to come to the United States.
 He married his cousin Augusta "Gussie" Kuglin (1859-1936) on Nov.
 10, 1878 in Detroit, and they settled in Springwells, which in those days was an unincorporated industrial district on the west side of the county, outside what was then the city limits.
 He found employment in the factories on the west side, out beyond the city limits, and they settled in southwest Detroit, near John's parents and siblings in the Michigan Avenue area.
 John died on Sept.
 11, 1936 in Detroit, and he is buried there with Gussie in Woodmere Cemetery.
 John and Gussie had several children born in Detroit, but we know of no living descendants who have had DNA analyses done.

-• Anna Levandowski (1854-1854) was born on July 10, 1854, probably in either Ilawa u Rodowo or the nearby village of Dakau (Gdakowo) in West Prussia, Germany, and baptized on July 20, 1854 in the Lutheran church of Dakau.
+Anna Levandowski (1854-1854) was born on July 10, 1854, probably in Rohdau (Rodowo) or the nearby village of Dakau (Gdakowo) in West Prussia, Germany, and baptized on July 20, 1854 in the Lutheran church of Dakau.
 She died an infant just 9 days later on July 29, 1854 in Dakau.
 Her baptism and death records list her parents as Johann and Anna Levandowski.

 The 1923 marriage certificate for James F. Clark, the WWI veteran, lists his parent's names, which are names that he must have provided when he filled out the paperwork to obtain a marriage license.
 This certificate lists his father as James Frederick Clark, who is no doubt the same man as the James R. Clark in the WWI Veteran's Census.
 However, his mother is shown on the marriage license as Carrie Finnegan, which contradicts the WWI census.
 A possible explanation for this is that Madge Lewandowski is the biologic mother of James F. Clark the veteran, and that she died when her son was very young, say in 1889 or so, just after his birth.
 If so, then Carrie Finnegan, a woman of Irish extraction, may be the first step mother of James, and this woman subsequently raised him, until her own premature death when James was six or so years old, and became an orphan.
 He was then taken in by his aunt and uncle William and Anna Lewandowski, and Anna became his second stepmother.